DenisBiondic/ApacheSpark.Examples/docs/SparkWindowsSetup.md

 Spark complains quite a lot under windows.
 Errors that can be ignored are:
 - error on the end of the job, that the temporary files cannot be deleted

+# Setup (Spark 2.2.2)

+Same setup as 2.3.2, unpack and simple %SPARK_HOME% change is all that is needed.